LoopZ/V8Power/README.md

 > * To use a **/** or spaces in a value, put it in qoutes.
 Like **"Jack and/or Jill"**<br>
 > * Use multiple qoutes to use quotes.
 Like **"Jack's house"** or **'Say "What?"'**<br>
 > * Unless overriden, most utilities use the text attribute at the current cursor location.<br>
-> * Tab characters are not supported at present.
-Using them can cause issues.
-For instance, "vcls *&lt;tab&gt;*/L" will cause you problems.

 * * *
 #### vcls *[options]* ######